actuary492/actuary492.github.io/_posts/2024-12-10-interest-rates.md

 e^{\delta} = (1+i)
 $$

 This gives us an extremely important relationship.
 Starting with a fund of $1$, applying $\delta$ to infinitesimally small time intervals, then calculating the interest accrued over these time intervals, gives us $(1+i)$ in the end.
-What this also implies is that the $i$ that we derive from $\delta$ using this equation receives the continuous compounding effect due to the equality assumed, meaning $i$ can directly be applied to extremely small time intervals, despite the $\delta$ being calculated as per annum for instance.
+What this also implies is that the $i$ that we derive from $\delta$ using this equation receives the continuous compounding effect due to the equality assumed, meaning $i$ can directly be applied to extremely small (non-integer) time intervals, despite the $\delta$ being calculated as per annum for instance.
 This may allow for more straightforward calculations.

 # Nominal Interest Rates